Latest News

 This is an interesting question.
 What about Venezuela and Cuba, two other baseball loving nations?
 These two nations are not economic giants.

-Their shared love of baseball is a sign that they have historical ties to the U.S. It is a question of whether or not these old links can be transformed into a renewed economic, institution, and strategic alignment.
+Their affinity for baseball points to their historic ties with the U.S. It is a question of whether or not these old links can be transformed into renewed economic, institution, and strategic alignment.

-The mid-20th century saw U.S. companies invest heavily in the exploration and extraction oil in Venezuela.
-This, in turn supplied an enormous amount of crude oil to America.
+The mid-20th century saw U.S. oil companies invest heavily in Venezuelan oil exploration and extraction, which in turn supplied an enormous amount of crude oil to America.
 In this period, American oil workers also helped popularize the game of baseball in Venezuela.
 It quickly became a national sport.
-The relationship between the United States and Venezuela deteriorated sharply after the rise in inequality and the fall of energy prices, which helped to pave the path for Hugo Chavez’s socialist movement.
+The relationship between the United States and Venezuela deteriorated sharply after the rise in inequality and the fall of energy prices in the late 1990s helped to pave the path for Hugo Chavez’s socialist movement.

 Baseball remained, even though most U.S. companies had left.
 Some may remember that, weeks after the U.S. arrested and captured Venezuelan President Nicolas Maduro, in January, Venezuela beat the U.S. baseball team in the World Baseball Classic Final, which was highlighted by U.S. president Donald Trump in a recent press conference.
 Baseball is not mentioned to suggest that it leads to tech success.
 Rather, I want to emphasize the long-standing relationship between Venezuela and the U.S. It is not difficult to imagine a similar relationship being rekindled.
 Before Chavez, Venezuela exported half its oil production to the U.S. A prolonged period of underinvestment has reduced its production to 1.0 million barrels per day.